 Want to bring your class to Snug Harbor?
 Interested in Snug Harbor Education bringing an exciting workshop to your classroom?
 Fill out this form to reserve a date.

-Snug Harbor offers four 90-minute outdoor tour varieties: New York Chinese Scholar’s Garden, Wetlands, Snug Harbor Pastoral Grounds and Gardens, and Snug Harbor Heritage Farm.
+Snug Harbor offers the following 90-minute outdoor programs: New York Chinese Scholar’s Garden, Wetlands, Pastoral Grounds and Gardens, and Heritage Farm.

 Please let us know how our resources can support your curriculum.

-– Classes are encouraged to bring lunch, but please bring trash bags.
+– Classes are encouraged to bring lunch.
 Tours do not break for lunch.

 Beautiful Writing – What is Chinese calligraphy?
 Fancy writing?
 Art?
 Or both?
 This ancient Chinese art form uses specific skills and techniques to create “beautiful writing” that conveys information and beauty.
 We invite you to tour our Chinese Scholar’s Garden, consider the importance of writing and the basic techniques of this beautiful art form.
 Classes offered year round.
 Grades 2 and up.